 TAG Is the default tag,

-SINGULARITY_NOHTTPS This is relevant if you want to use a
+SINGULARITY_NOHTTPS This is relevant if you want to use a registry

-SINGULARITY_NOHTTPS you can force the software to not use https when
+SINGULARITY_NOHTTPS you can force the software to not use

-of a local registry.
+typically for use of a local registry.

 SINGULARITY_BUILDER Used to specify the remote builder service URL.
 The default value is our remote builder.